conda-incubator/conda-store/docusaurus-docs/community/policies/backwards-compatibility.md

 #### Deprecating Python APIs

-Depreciated Classes, methods, and functions should have a comment in the code stating why they are depreciated and what to use instead.
+Deprecated classes, methods, and functions should have a comment and a warning (if possible) in the code stating why they are deprecated and what to use instead.
 This will encourage developers not to use them without breaking existing code.

 ```python
 """